wyfbw07/CAN-Payload-Encode-Decode-Tool/README.md

 **signalsToEncode**

 An vector of pairs that contains signal names and physical values.
 In each pair the first is signal name, and the second is the physical value for that signal.
+Signals under the message will encode will initial values if no physical values are provided.

 **encodedPayloadSize**